KQM-git/TCL/combat-mechanics/elemental-effects/elemental-resonance.md

 Swirling Hydro, Pyro, or Cryo onto an enemy affected by Electro or vice versa will trigger **High Voltage**.
 This shares the particle generation cooldown with when you trigger it normally.

+## Cryo Resonance Applies Crit Rate For Cryo Before Reactions

+Cryo resonance determines if an enemy has Cryo for its buff before reactions remove auras.

 ## Evidence Vault

 {% page-ref page="../../evidence/combat-mechanics/elemental-effects/elemental-resonance.md" %}